 Digital Public Goods in Action

-Digital public goods take many different forms which help to facilitate different positive impacts.
-Whether it be open-source software that help enable government agencies to better serve their citizens, open datasets that help power digital solutions to make better decision, or open standards that improve digital interoperability, one thing is clear, they can be a force for good for a country’s digital transformation efforts.
+Digital public goods take many forms and facilitate a range of positive impacts.
+Whether it be open-source software that enables government agencies to better serve their citizens, open datasets that power digital solutions to make better decision, or open standards that improve digital interoperability, one thing is clear, they can be a force for good for a country’s digital transformation efforts.

 The Digital Public Goods Alliance believes that 21st century solutions are needed to address 21st century challenges.
-That includes the use of digital public goods, which can be powerful tools for addressing some of the greatest challenges humanity is facing, outlined in the Sustainable Development Goals.
+That includes the use of digital public goods, which can be powerful tools for addressing the Sustainable Development Goals, which are some of the greatest challenges humanity is facing.
 Below are examples of DPGs working to advance attainment of the SDGs.

-Sustainable Development Goal 3, Good Health and Well-Being: In early 2021 open-source software DHIS2 and DIVOC, two digital public goods, teamed up in Sri Lanka.
-HISP Sri Lanka built a COVID-19 tracker app on top of DHIS2.
-Following this development, the core DHIS2 helped make the application more generic, enabling it to scale worldwide.
+Sustainable Development Goal 3, Good Health and Well-Being: In early 2021 DHIS2 and DIVOC, two digital public goods, teamed up in Sri Lanka.
+Sri Lanka’s Health Information Systems Programme built a COVID-19 tracker app on top of DHIS2, which was subsequently made more generic, enabling it to scale worldwide.
 Then, they connected with DIVOC to issue vaccine certificates for those fully vaccinated.
 The collaboration has since been replicated in other countries.

 Why digital public goods matter

 When implementing digital solutions, digital public goods should be considered and prioritised.
 Digital public goods provide benefits to countries, institutions, and businesses trying to advance and achieve the SDGs.
 Below are some of the leading benefits of digital public goods: